The Celebration of Life for Pete Braun will take place on Saturday, June 18, 2022 at Bridgeway Community Church, Swift Current, SK.

-The winter following the war was spent at a lumber mill in BC, where Pete and his brother, John, were the only white workers amongst Chinese.
-Pete attended Caronport Bible School for a year and stayed another year doing maintenance—shoveling coal for heating the school and, with much leniency, enforcing student curfew time.
+During WWII, as a conscientious objector Pete worked at the Ben Jahnke ranch northwest of Main Centre.
+The next winter was spent at a lumber mill in BC.
+Pete then attended Caronport Bible School for a year and stayed another year doing maintenance, shoveling coal to heat the school, and, with much leniency enforcing student curfew time.

-Their first winter of married life was spent caring for his parent’s farm while the parents were in BC, followed by a year working in construction for his Uncle Dick in Lethbridge, AB.
-The third winter, they worked at Herbert Bible School — Pete in maintenance and Leona as cook.
-Shortly thereafter, daughter Sherry was born in 1952.
+For five years Pete had his eye on beautiful Leona Block, and they were married September 25, 1949.
+Pete’s adoration of Leona was evident throughout their 72 years of marriage.
+Their first winter was spent caring for his parent’s farm while they were in BC, followed by a year of construction with Pete’s Uncle Dick in Lethbridge.
+Then they worked at Herbert Bible School, Pete in maintenance and Leona as cook.
+Shortly thereafter daughter Sherry was born in 1952.
 Pete was one happy dad!
 After son Dallas was born in 1955 he exclaimed, “Now I have a million dollar family!”

-Rest in peace, dear husband, dad, grandpa, opa, brother, uncle, and friend — forever remembered as a good man, with your friendly smile and wave, wearing your signature cowboy hat and belt buckle!
-We love you and miss you dearly!
-Your beloved wife Leona; daughter Sherry (Wesley) and grandson Kinsey (Amanda) with great-grandsons Lyle and Ari, and grandson DeLayne; son Dallas; extended family and numerous friends.
+“Rest in peace, dear husband, dad, grandpa, opa, brother, uncle, and friend — forever remembered as a good man, with your friendly smile and wave, wearing your signature cowboy hat and belt buckle!
+We love you and miss you dearly!”
+Your beloved wife Leona; daughter Sherry (Wesley) and grandson Kinsey (Amanda) with great-grandsons Lyle and Ari, and grandson DeLayne; son Dallas; siblings Sophie, Otto, Willie, Hildor; extended family; numerous friends.

 In lieu of flowers and in memory of Pete Braun, donations may be made to the Gideons International or to Rock Solid Refuge would be appreciated by the family.
 (Rock Solid Refuge is a 12-month Biblically based recovery program for teenage boys who are struggling with addiction and challenging behaviors.)